tweenjs/tween.js/docs/user_guide.md

 Another powerful feature is to be able to run your own functions at specific times in each tween's life cycle.
 This is usually required when changing properties is not enough.

 For example, suppose you're trying to animate some object whose properties can't be accessed directly but require you to call a setter instead.
-You can use an `update` callback to read the new updated values and then manually call the setters:
+You can use an `update` callback to read the new updated values and then manually call the setters.
+All callbacks are passed the tweened object as the only parameter.

 ````javascript
 var trickyObjTween = new TWEEN.Tween({